 IFLA Library Map of the World is a representative source of basic library statistics and a robust tool providing country-level data and a worldwide comparison of different library performance metrics by region.

 Libraries are leading promoters and providers of free access to all types of information to all citizens.
-To show the potential of the global library field, the Library Map of the World will feature all types of libraries, including national, academic, public, community, school, and special libraries.
+To show the potential of the global library field, the Library Map of the World features all types of libraries, including national, academic, public, community, school, and special libraries.
 The initial set of performance metrics include number of libraries, number of libraries providing internet access, number of staff and volunteers, number of registered users and visitors, and number of loans.

 To stay up with the latest news, follow us on Twitter @IFLA_LibraryMap and use the hashtag #WorldLibraryMap

 The International Federation of Library Associations and Institutions (IFLA), is the leading international body representing the interests of library and information services and their users.
 It is the global voice of the library and information profession.